graphile/worker/website/docs/library/logger.md

 See the [`@graphile/logger`](https://github.com/graphile/logger) documentation for more information.

-**NOTE**: you do not need to (and should not) customise, inherit or extend the `Logger` class at all.
+**NOTE**: you do not need to (and should not) customize, inherit or extend the `Logger` class at all.

-**NOTE**: some log messages are gated behind the `GRAPHILE_ENABLE_DANGEROUS_LOGS=1` environmental variable - to see them you will need to enable that envvar AND enable debug logging (e.g. with `GRAPHILE_LOGGER_DEBUG=1` as mentioned above) - do not do this in production as these logs may include incredibly sensitive details such as your full database connection string including password.
+**NOTE**: some log messages are gated behind the `GRAPHILE_ENABLE_DANGEROUS_LOGS=1` environmental variable &mdash; to see them you will need to enable that envvar AND enable debug logging (e.g. with `GRAPHILE_LOGGER_DEBUG=1` as mentioned above) &mdash; do not do this in production as these logs may include incredibly sensitive details such as your full database connection string including password.